What is recovery coaching?

 Supervision is the interaction that occurs when a mentor or coach brings their coaching or mentoring work experiences to a supervisor to be supported and to engage in reflective dialogue and collaborative learning for the development and benefit of the mentor or coach, their clients and their organisations.

-Through a mixture of video chat conversations, emails, structured tasks, and shared meals (if you want), we establish together which aspects of your thoughts, emotions, behaviours, and physical state that are preventing full recovery from your eating disorder, and we tackle them together, systematically, sensitively, and with a good dose of ruthlessness.
+Through a mixture of Zoom conversations, emails or shared-doc check-ins, and other structured kinds of contact, we establish together which aspects of your thoughts, emotions, behaviours, and physical state make most sense to tackle right now, and then we tackle them together, systematically, sensitively, and with a good dose of ruthlessness.

 How individually tailored is the support?